Are you or do you know someone who is trapped or unable to leave a work situation?

 - Not being paid, or not being paid minimum wage

-- Forced to do things just because you owe your employer-recruiter money
+- Forced to do things because you owe your employer-recruiter money

 - Receiving threats about your immigration status

-- Working excessive hours without breaks
+- Working long hours without breaks

 - Limited in your ability to communicate with the outside world without employer consent